oneconcern/datamon/docs/usage/datamon_bundle_mount_new.md

       --daemonize            Whether to run the command as a daemonized process --destination string   The path to the download dir -h, --help                 help for new
-      --message string       The message describing the new bundle --mount string         The path to the mount dir --repo string          The name of this repository
+      --label string         The human-readable name of a label --message string       The message describing the new bundle --mount string         The path to the mount dir --repo string          The name of this repository